 How can I say Jesus was a "minor" problem?
-As I explained, I had this nagging awareness that his teaching wasn't really quite what my cult made it out to be.
-But in itself, that wasn't huge.
+As I explained, I had this nagging awareness that His teaching wasn't really quite what my cult made it out to be.
+But in itself, that wasn't a huge issue.
 Jesus was one religious teacher among many.
-A really impressive one, true; but just one.
+A really impressive "one," true; but just one.
 Knowing that He disagreed with me was not, in itself, shattering.

 But when conjoined to the major problem, it took on a different significance.
 See, I had realized that I basically was the founder of my religion.
 I was my authority, my judgment and character were the basis.
 And I'd come to see that this foundation was irredeemably corrupt.